sareer555/Intro_to_neural_network/README.md

 NumPy 🧮
 Jupyter Notebook 📓
 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the The Unlicense.
 Feel free to use, modify, and distribute the code as you wish! 📄 For more details, check the LICENSE file.

 🌟 Let’s Connect!